Dulles Town Center: History

 In December 1987, Loudoun County officials approved the jurisdiction's first regional shopping mall, to be developed in a joint venture between Lerner Enterprises and Cigna.
 The mall was originally planned to be named the "Windmill Regional Shopping Center" but took its present name a year later.

 Construction did not commence until years later, due to the nationwide recession.
 It was eventually scheduled to begin construction in spring 1994, with a planned opening date of 1996, but this timeline never came to fruition.

 Construction did ultimately begin in 1996, with a target completion date of spring 1998.

 Delays further pushed the opening back to November 1998, with its first two anchor stores (Hecht's and Lord & Taylor) opening November 18, 1998.
 JCPenney and Sears opened in late Spring 1999, with the official grand-opening commencing August 12, 1999.

 Another wing was added in 2002, anchored by Nordstrom as well as a two-level access corridor of various stores.

-Around the same an Edwards Cinema was proposed for the adjoining area.
-An LA Fitness and a relocated Dick's Sporting Goods later filled this space.
+Around the same an Edwards Cinema was proposed for the adjoining vacant anchor pad.
+An LA Fitness opened on part of the site in 2004, followed by a Dick's Sporting Goods on the remainder of the site in 2006.

 An office building was attached to the Sears wing during this period, but was later razed for a Regal Cinemas Multiplex.

-Hecht's became Macy's with their buyout of May Department Stores in 2006.
+In 2006, all Hecht's stores were renamed Macy's, after their buyout of May Department Stores.

-The later 2010's saw multiple traditional chain anchors update their brick and mortar fleets after being disrupted by digital retailers in recent years.

-On June 30, 2017, it was announced Nordstrom was not renewing their operating agreement due to the number of additional outposts nearby.
+On June 30, 2017, Nordstrom announced the closure of their anchor store.

-On August 27, 2020, Lord & Taylor announced it would shutter its brick-and-mortar fleet after modernizing into a digital collective department store.
+In August 2020, it was announced that all Lord & Taylor stores nationwide would close, as a direct result of the COVID-19 pandemic.

-On February 2, 2021, it was announced that Sears would shutter as part of an ongoing plan to phase out of brick-and-mortar.
+On February 2, 2021, it was announced that Sears would close its anchor store.

-In November 2020, Lerner Enterprises sold the mall and surrounding properties to Centennial Real Estate of Dallas, Texas.
-Centennial announced it was eying the center for a future mixed-use redevelopment.
+In November 2020, Centennial, the mall development firm, announced it was planning an expansion with new retail space, a hotel, apartments, a high-end grocery retailer, as well as the introduction of green space.

+In November 2022, Centennial announced nine new tenants, three of which were temporary holiday pop-up retailers.

+In December 2023, Srinivas Chavali, the CEO of Virginia Property Investments, purchased the mall for $46 million.

+In 2023, the Lord & Taylor anchor building was subdivided, and Campos Furniture opened a store on the upper level.
+Black Friday Daily Deals opened a discount store on the lower level in 2024.

+In October 2024, the LA Fitness anchor closed.

+The Sears anchor building was also subdivided.
+In late 2025, Sky Zone Trampoline Park opened on the upper level and 810 Billiards & Bowling opened on the lower level.